ipfs/kubo/filestore/README.md

 (`127.0.0.1`).

-With the API.ServerSideAdds option enabled you can add files using `add-ss --no-copy`.
+With the API.ServerSideAdds option enabled you can add files using `filestore add-ss`.
 Since the file will read by the daemon the absolute path must be specified.
 For example, to add the file `hello.txt` in the local directory use something like:
 ```
-  ipfs add-ss --no-copy "`pwd`"/hello.txt
+  ipfs filestore add-ss "`pwd`"/hello.txt
 ```

 If the contents of an added file have changed the block will become invalid.